swig/cccl/README.markdown

 cccl is known to work on Cygwin and MinGW.

-You can either copy the cccl script to somewhere on your system, or you can do a `./configure && make install` if you have a Unixish enough environment installed.
+You can either copy the cccl script to somewhere on your system, or you can do a `./bootstrap && ./configure && make install` from the source if you have a Unixish enough environment installed.
 The configure and Makefile don't really do anything but copy the cccl script, though.

 ### Prerequisites